 - Write a story about a child your age who has a chance to have lunch with the President.

 One creative writing idea can spark a lifetime passion for writing.
-Remind your students that this is just the beginning — and that they can always keep on writing!
+Remind your students that this is just the beginning and there is no limit to their creativity — and that they can always keep on writing!

 List of Links to More Creative Writing Prompts